-The current objective of the Corporation's compensation program (the "Compensation Program") is to attract and retain high quality management and develop a strong performance-driven culture.
-As revenue and market penetration grows, the Corporation anticipates the value of equity compensation to also grow.
-During 2017, the Board engaged PricewaterhouseCoopers Canada ("PWC Canada") to consult regarding Chief Executive Officer compensation.
-Despite changes to numerous factors on which the Board bases the Compensation Program since that time, the Board of Directors has also given weight to the objective of retaining management and incentivizing strong performance with a substantially smaller workforce available to execute the Corporation's operations.
+The objective of the Corporation's compensation program (the "Compensation Program") is to attract and retain high quality management and develop a strong performance-driven culture.
+The Board of Directors has given weight to the objective of retaining management and incentivizing strong performance with a substantially smaller workforce.

-The Compensation Program that was in place during 2022 provided for "Total Compensation" through a combination of base salary, performance-based incentives and benefit programs.
-Performance-based incentives through share-based compensation would typically form a greater component of total compensation; however, share-based compensation was limited in 2022 due to limitations on the number of shares available under the approved share-based incentive plans and the current low pricing (and thus low value) of this type of compensation.
+The Compensation Program that was in place during 2024 provided for "Total Compensation" through a combination of base salary, performance-based incentives and benefit programs.
+Performance-based incentives through share-based compensation would typically form a greater component of total compensation; however, share-based compensation was limited in 2024 due to limitations on the number of shares available under the approved share-based incentive plans.